ARCHIVE Analysis, Critique and Suggested Modification

 I-45 Northbound Managed Lanes: Insufficient Access from Downtown area

 Still no progress on this problem.
 This is a very difficult problem, but I still think it is possible to get at least one more entrance.
-See item 3 above.
+See

 I-45 Managed Lanes between I-10 and I-610 lack shoulders where shoulders can be included